 If you’re looking for a luxury hotel in Knoxville, look no further than The Tennessean.
 This downtown boutique hotel has an authentic Old World vibe, which is appropriate given that it was originally built for the 1982 World’s Fair.
 Luxurious amenities include a robe and slippers, daily turn-down service, 24-hour front desk staff, a dedicated concierge, and personal butler service available upon request.

 Rooms feature complimentary wifi, in-room coffee, huge bathrooms, marble floors, 24-hour room service, and city views.
 Some rooms also have unobstructed views of World’s Fair Park and the iconic 266-foot-tall Sunsphere tower.
-The hotel also boasts a gym, an indoor pool, and The Drawing Room, the elegant onsite restaurant and bar with a focus on all local and seasonal ingredients.
+The hotel also boasts a gym and The Drawing Room, the elegant onsite restaurant and bar with a focus on all local and seasonal ingredients.

 The Tennessean is tucked just far away enough from downtown to feel quiet and private while still being an easy walk to Market Square.
 Plus it’s dog-friendly and there are high-powered Tesla chargers onsite for electric vehicles.